Actifio/ActPowerCLI/README.md

 # ActPowerCLI
-A Powershell module for Powershell V7 that is compatible/replacement for the older Windows only ActPowerCLI that has been available for some time from here:  https://github.com/Actifio/powershell

-### Why write a new Module?

-The old module was written in C to handle Windows PowerShell not being 'REST API' friendly, but it is not fully compatible with newer PowerShell versions.
-PowerShell 7 needs new syntax to handle new functionality.
-By writing a new module we also get one that is significantly smaller and multi-platform.

-### What about an AGM module?

-It is being created.
-Look here:  https://github.com/Actifio/AGMPowerCLI-Beta
+A Powershell module to manage Actifio Appliances

-### What versions of PowerShell will this module work with?
+### What versions of PowerShell and Operating Systems will this module work with?

-It was written and tested for PowerShell V7 with Linux, Mac OS and Windows

-### Is it compatible with the old ActPowerCLI?

-It is a 100% replacement that is intended to be 100% compatible, meaning any existing PS1 scripts that rely on ActPowerCLI should continue to work.
-Don't have the old (10.0.0 or 7.0.0.x versions) installed with the new 10.0.1.x version.
+It will work with Windows PowerShell Version 4 and 5 on the Windows Operating System that have .NET 4.5 installed It will work with PowerShell Version 6 on the Windows Operating System that have .NET 4.5 installed It will work with PowerShell Version 7 on Linux, Mac OS and Windows Operating Systems.

 ## Usage

-### 1)    Install or Upgrade ActPowerCLI
+###   Install from PowerShell Gallery on PowerShell 7

 Install from PowerShell Gallery: